VargaJoe/sensenet-index-tools/README.md

 - `--path`: (Required) Path to the Lucene index directory
 - `--id`: (Required for set/init) The LastActivityId value to set
 - `--backup`: (Optional) Create a backup of the index before making changes (default: true)
+- `--backup-path`: (Optional) Custom path for storing backups.
+If not specified, backups will be stored in an 'IndexBackups' folder at the same level as the index parent folder

 ## Building the Project